Antique firearms: Canada

 For example, the Webley Mk I qualifies as an antique firearm in Canada because it was manufactured prior to 1898 and was designed to use Webley .455 (Mk I) calibre ammunition.
 These revolvers were used by both the police and the military in the late 19th and early 20th centuries, and are now sought-after examples of antique Canadiana.

 The threshold for antique status being one year earlier (1898) than in the United States (1899) is a minor source of confusion for antique gun collectors and dealers in North America.

+Chile

+In Chile, the figure of 'antique firearm' doesn't exist, and all firearms regardless of age must be properly registered.
+This has led to a great number of historic weapons being turned in for destruction by their former owners who do not wish to go through the lengthy certification and registration process.

 Czech Republic

 According to the Czech Firearms Act, the following are considered as historical weapons: